Why should parents learn about car seat safety?

 Car seat installation

 Installing car seats can be tricky.
 It’s important to check your car’s owner’s manual, car seat owner’s manual and have it checked by a local expert if possible.
-Michigan Medicine’s “Mott Buckle Up!” program provides car seat installation support to both the community and patients at C.S.
-Mott Children's Hospital.
+Michigan Medicine’s “Mott Buckle Up!
+Program provides car seat installation support to both the community and patients at C.S.
+Mott Children’s Hospital.
+For more information, call 734-763-2251.

 Rear-facing vs. forward-facing car seat placement